Technology High School (New Jersey)

 Technology High School is a magnet public high school serving students in ninth through twelfth grades, located in the Broadway neighborhood in Newark, New Jersey's north ward.
-The school was integrated into the Newark Public School system in 1996 after formerly serving as a Newark State Teachers College (now Kean University) and the Center of Occupations and Education Development (COED) and is located in a building designed by Guilbert and Betelle in 1913.
+The school was integrated into the Newark Public School system in 1996 after formerly serving as a Newark State Teachers College (now Kean University) and the Center of Occupations and Education Development (COED) and is located in a building designed by the architectural firm of Guilbert and Betelle in 1913.

-As of the 2021–22 school year, the school had an enrollment of 685 students and 47.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
-There were 490 students (71.5% of enrollment) eligible for free lunch and 102 (14.9% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 654 students and 48.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.5:1.
+There were 439 students (67.1% of enrollment) eligible for free lunch and 82 (12.5% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

+In 2023, Technology High School was one of nine schools in New Jersey that was recognized as a National Blue Ribbon School by the United States Department of Education.

 The school was the 199th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 190th in the state of 328 schools in 2012, after being ranked 156th in 2010 out of 322 schools listed.

 Schooldigger.com ranked the school tied for 120th out of 381 public high schools statewide in its 2011 rankings (a decrease of 49 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (85.0%) and language arts literacy (95.6%) components of the High School Proficiency Assessment (HSPA).